TIBCOSoftware/snappy-cloudfoundry-service/snappydata-service-broker/README.md

-# Service Broker
+# SnappyData Pivotal CloudFoundry Services

-The current implementation of service broker simply returns JDBC connection url and list of locators and leads of the SnappyData cluster.
+SnappyData offers both a brokered service and a managed service for Pivotal CloudFoundry.
+These offerings provide multiple options to customers who may in various stages of PCF adoption within their enterprise.
+In the next two sections, we provide more details on the two service offerings for PCF customers.

 ## Brokered service

-In this case, the SnappyData cluster is running outside the Cloud Foundry and your apps within Cloud Foundry can connect to it using the service broker.
-You need to provide your cluster details to the broker.
+When using the brokered service, the SnappyData cluster is running outside PCF and customer apps within Cloud Foundry can connect to it using the service broker.
+The user needs to provide SnappyData cluster details to the broker.
 No BOSH release is required here.

-Also, you need to have Cloud Foundry installed.
-For dev purpose, see [PCF development environment](http://docs.pivotal.io/tiledev/environments.html#pcfdev) setup.
+To use the brokered service, users need to have Cloud Foundry installed.
+For more details, see [PCF development environment](http://docs.pivotal.io/tiledev/environments.html#pcfdev) setup.
 The instructions below have been tried with PCF Dev setup.

 * Clone the service broker code from [GitHub](https://github.com/SnappyDataInc/snappy-cloudfoundry-service).